JBrinco/Chromapy/README.md

 df = chromapy.pca_import("Examples_Templates/Multivariate/wine_data.csv")
 ```

 You do NOT need to use .csv files for most functions, but it is advised.
-Aso supported are: .xls, .xlsx, .xlsm, .xlsb, .odf, .ods, .odt
+Also supported are: .xls, .xlsx, .xlsm, .xlsb, .odf, .ods, .odt

 The input file should have: